Old Fashioned Cocktail

 - Orange peel – A lemon peel could also be used instead.

-- Mix & Muddle – Place the sugar, water and bitters in the bottom of the glass.
+- Place the sugar, water and aromatic bitters in the bottom of the glass.
 Muddle them together for one minute.
 Fill the glass with ice cubes.

-I love that it’s so easy to make a single drink – if you’re entertaining, just leave out the ingredients so your guests can mix their own!
+- If you’re entertaining, leave out the ingredients so your guests can be their own bartenders!
 Don’t get too carried away, though, because this cocktail packs a boozy punch.
 It’s a serious drink!

 Did you make this?
 If you snap a photo, please be sure tag me on Instagram at @julieseatsandtreats or #julieseatsandtreats so I can see your yummy treat!